Resume Mills versus Professional Resume Service Providers: What to Watch Out For

 Unfortunately, some resume mills have figured out how to get around the certifications issue by having the “face” of the company be a certified resume writer while the subcontracted writers may not be certified themselves.

-Weeding through the many companies in your online search results for a resume writer may seem like a lot of work, but the return on investment that comes from working with the right writer is so worth everything that comes from reaching your job search goal.
+Weeding through the many companies in your online search results for a resume writer may seem like a lot of work, but the return on investment that comes from working with the right writer is so worth everything that comes with reaching your job search goal.

 Photo Credit: Jon Tyson